-Though the Royal College of Surgeons recommends that source control always be completed within 6 hours, this will need to be balanced against risks to the patient, particularly if they're unstable and resuscitation is ongoing.
-Such planning is complex and requires discussion between senior members of staff - this dialogue should be prioritised!
+Though the Royal College of Surgeons recommends that source control always be completed within 6 hours, this will need to be balanced against risks to the patient if they're unstable and resuscitation is ongoing.
+Such planning is complex and requires prioritisation of discussion between senior members of staff.